 A study of development and physiological processes at the organismic level.
 This course provides an understanding of the major unifying principles as they apply to the study of the development and physiological mechanisms utilized by organisms from both animals and plants.
 In lecture a comparative approach will be taken in the examination of reproduction, development, and physiology primarily at the organismal level.
 In laboratory, experimental, investigations of both animal and plant systems will reinforce the concepts covered in lecture.
 Through the lab, students are expected to become proficient in the interpretation and presentation of experimental results through written and oral reports.
 Taken together with the other core courses in the biology curriculum (BIOL 110, BIOL 22OW, BIOL 23OW), BIOL 24OW will help students to integrate concepts ranging from molecular and cellular events through principles governing entire populations and ecosystems.
 Further, BIOL 24OW provides the foundation on which students further their study of animal physiology and development.
 (BIOL 220W, 230W, and 240W each carry only 1 credit of "writing"; all three courses must be taken to meet the writing requirement.)
 Prerequisite: BIOL 110 and CHEM 110.
 Spring semester.

 Students will read and discuss 3 to 4 books of creative nonfiction that address issues in the health professions.
 These may include collections of reflective essays from health professionals, historical narratives of diseases or conditions, biographies, collections of case studies, exposé, memoirs, or other formats.
-Topics may include disease transmission, ethics, patience care, health care, diseases, historical events, or other relevant topics.
+Topics may include disease transmission, ethics, patient care, health care, diseases, historical events, or other relevant topics.
 In addition, students will read and discuss primary scientific literature and news articles on topics related to their book readings.
-Students must attend and participate in weekly discussion and complete online writing assignments.
+Students must attend and participate in weekly discussions and complete online writing assignments.
 Spring semester.

 Creative projects, including research and design, which are supervised on an individual basis and which fall outside the scope of formal courses.